-Sales and marketing expenses consist primarily of compensation and related benefits and reimbursable travel and entertainment expenses related to our sales and marketing staff, as well as advertising and marketing expenses, including trade shows.
-Sales and marketing expense for the three months ended April 30, 2022 increased by approximately \$442,000 due to the Avelead acquisition.
-The remaining increases are primarily due to an increase in salaries and benefits associated with the Company's previously announced expansion and upgrade of its direct and indirect sales personnel.
-The Company has had limited travel as a result of the COVID-19 virus but as hospitals are opening up, we expect to see an increase in travel to customer sites as well as industry trade shows.
-The Company has been productive using web-based meeting media to continue its sales and customer service processes and will continue leveraging these methods were advantageous.
+Sales and marketing expenses consist primarily of compensation and related benefits and travel and entertainment expenses related to our sales and marketing staff, as well as advertising and marketing expenses, including trade shows.
+For the three and nine months ended October 31, 2022, Avelead comprised \$240,000 and \$1,181,000 of the increase as compared to the respective prior periods.
+For the three and nine months ended October 31, 2022, increases of \$175,000 and \$1,143,000, respectively, were primarily driven by an increase in salaries, benefits, and accrued severance associated with the Company's previously announced alignment, and expansion and upgrade of its direct and indirect sales personnel.
+The Company has seen an increase in travel to customer sites, as well as industry trade shows, resulting in greater travel expense.
+The Company expects that face-to-face meetings with hospital systems will result in higher sales bookings.